ingedevs/ingedevs/README.md

 #### Back End
 * PHP
 * Ajax
-* Learn Some Java
+* Learning Some Python

 ## Contact

-Find all of my socials and resume in my [website](https://fredrikson.com.ar)
+Find all of my socials and resume in my [website](https://ingenieroplus.com)